Lower Thames Crossing position statement

 Our response also reinstates the urgent need for a phased programme of wider network improvements to be delivered alongside the new Lower Thames Crossing to ensure its success.
 This includes:

 - improving the links between the M2/A2 and M20/A20 via the A229 and A249, and along the M2/A2 corridor

 - making the A2 from Lydden to Dover a dual carriageway

 - and improvements to M2 Junction 7 (Brenley Corner).

-Whilst we have been happy that the concerns raised throughout our previous consultation responses have been taken on board, we fully appreciate the distress that this proposal continues to cause to the local community and have asked that further mitigation measures are incorporated within the design.
-This includes such measures as increasing the length of tunnel further, covering the section of the route in cutting and measures to ensure that the widening of the A2 does not impact on Shorne Woods Country Park.
+Whilst we have been happy that the concerns raised throughout our previous consultation responses have been taken on board, we fully appreciate the distress that this proposal continues to cause to the local community and have asked that further mitigation measures are incorporated within the design and properties and businesses affected are equitably compensated.